Fork me on GitHub

 Please refer to our Networking guide.

-Does Teleport support authentication via OAuth, SAML, or Active Directory?
+Does Teleport support authentication via OIDC, SAML, or Active Directory?

-Teleport offers this feature for the Enterprise versions of Teleport.
+Teleport offers this feature for the Enterprise (Cloud) and Enterprise (Self-Hosted) versions of Teleport.

 Does Teleport send any data back to the cloud?

-The open source and Enterprise editions of Teleport do not send any information to our company, and can be used on servers without internet access.
+The open source edition of Teleport does not send any information to our company, and can be used on servers without internet access.

 The commercial editions of Teleport can optionally be configured to send anonymized information, depending on the license purchased.
 This information contains the following: